top of page

 I BIRD NYU

-The NYU Urban Bird Project (I BIRD NYU) is an initiative that promotes collaboration between faculty, administrators, and students from across the University who are interested in advancing the interests of birds through scholarship, education,
+The NYU Urban Bird Project (I BIRD NYU) is an initiative that promotes collaboration between faculty, administrators, and students from across the University who are interested in advancing the interests of birds through scholarship, creative practice, and community.

 2025 Green Grant Recipient

 In July of 2025, the NYU Urban Bird Project received a grant from NYU's Office of Sustainability to undertake window collision data collection and discover which NYU buildings pose the greatest risk to migrating birds.
-The grant will also fund a collaborative art installation that will bring together the NYU community as they learn about and connect with birds.
+The grant also funded a collaborative art installation that brought together the NYU community as they learned about and connected with birds.

 Data collection began in September 2025.
-The art piece event will take place in the Spring.
+The art piece event took place in April 2026.

 Project Background